tandasat/blog/_posts/2023-07-05-intel-vt-rp-part-1.md

 ### Bypassing KDP with the remapping attack

-KDP can be bypassed if an attacker has an arbitrary kernel-mode read and write primitive by remapping the protected LA onto another GPA that is still configured to be writable at the EPT level.
+If an attacker has an arbitrary kernel-mode read and write primitive, KDP can be bypassed by remapping the protected LA onto another GPA that is still configured to be writable at the EPT level.

 The below illustration shows permissions for sensitive data protected by KDP.
 ![](/blog/img/posts/2023-07-05/kdp.png)

 As shown below, to modify the contents of the sensitive data, an attacker can (1) create a copy of the data, (2) modify the contents of the copy, then (3) update the guest paging structures of the protected LA to point to the modified copy.
-With this, (4) when the protected LA is read, the modified contents are read instead, bypassing KDP.
+With this, (4) when the protected LA is read, the modified contents are read instead.
 This method is [called "remapping"](https://kvmforum2020.sched.com/event/eE4F) or page swapping.
 ![](/blog/img/posts/2023-07-05/remapping.png)

 This is a well-understood limitation that is explicitly called out by Microsoft and further discussed [by](https://www.fortinet.com/blog/threat-research/driver-signature-enforcement-tampering) [several](https://datafarm-cybersecurity.medium.com/code-execution-against-windows-hvci-f617570e9df0) [others](https://lore.kernel.org/all/20230505152046.6575-1-mic@digikod.net/).
 Here is the quote from the [Microsoft article introducing KDP](https://www.microsoft.com/en-us/security/blog/2020/07/08/introducing-kernel-data-protection-a-new-platform-security-technology-for-preventing-data-corruption/).